Energy policy of Pakistan: Variations by regions

 In the days following the announcement, traders in Lahore rejected the government's decision and kept the markets open after 8 pm in defiance of the ban.
 Shops were kept open in other cities also after 8 pm.
 Kashif Shabbir, president of the Rawalpindi Chamber of Commerce warned the situation would get worse if authorities used force to implement the decision.
 There was confusion over implementation of the two-day weekend, and many banks and educational institutions remained open.
 Commenting on the defiant mood of the traders, an editorial in Dawn urged everybody to find middle ground.

 Reacting to the decision to curtail power supply to Karachi, the "City of Lights", leaders of various political parties in the Provincial Assembly of Sindh condemned the decision and some of them called it "a conspiracy to create a law and order situation."
 Former Nazim of Karachi, Naimatullah Khan warned that curtailing the power supply of the city could lead to street battles between protesters and law enforcement.

 Some analysts have predicted that reduction in the banks' workweek to 5 days will result in revenue losses.

 The prevailing energy crisis in Pakistan is taking away 2 percent (or Rs 380 billion) of the economy, despite the government has spent Rs 1.1 trillion as subsidies on the sector in the last four-year which accounts for 2.5 percent of the total volume of economy.

 During June 2012, President Asif Ali Zardari had said that the government realised the enormity of the challenge of energy shortage and was determined to overcome it in the shortest possible time.

 International co-operation

 Pakistan is already importing small quantity of electricity from Iran to supply power to Gwadar town.
 Pakistan is also actively considering to import electricity from India and Tajikistan.
 World Bank offered to finance for conducting the feasibility study to import 1200 MW power from India.

 Pakistan is also exploring to import PNG via pipe line through Wagha border from India.
 India would import the required LNG and re-gasified LNG (RLNG) would be pumped through its pipelines up to the border point.
 Iran–Pakistan gas pipeline is pending for a long time to receive PNG from Iran for the needs of both Pakistan and India.
+However, due to the sharp deterioration in India-Pakistan relations, the pipeline is currently changed to be used only by Iran and Pakistan.
+Pakistan is also planning the Turkmenistan–Afghanistan–Pakistan–India pipeline.

+Pakistan started importing discounted Russian oil in June 2023 to prevent energy price hikes caused by the economic crisis.
+The 100,000 bpd of Russian oil imported accounts for two-thirds of Pakistan's daily consumption.